 Your child should have a restful afternoon where you can continue to observe them.
+If the reaction has completely settled, your child can go to school and continue with their usual activities the next day.

-Very occasionally, 'late phase' reactions can occur but this is very unlikely.
+Very occasionally, 'late phase' reactions can occur up to eight hours after the challenge but this is very unlikely.

-Late phase reactions requiring urgent medical attention.
-Dial 999 asking for an ambulance and say 'Anaphylaxis':
+Late phase reactions requiring urgent medical attention: